-A. Under the Company's Articles of Incorporation, the Company by ordinary resolution may declare dividends and other distributions on shares in issue and authorize payment of the same out of the funds of the Company lawfully available there of.
-The Company's dividend policy is based on the future capital expenses and the needs of capital, dividends can be distributed to stockholders in cash or stock.
-Except for the Applicable Listing Rules, the net profits of the Company for each annual financial year shall be allocated in the following order and proposed by the Board of Directors to the Shareholders in the general meeting for approval:

-- (a) to make provision of the applicable amount of income tax pursuant to applicable tax laws regulations; - (b) to set off cumulative losses of previous years (if any); - (c) to set aside ten percent (10%) as Legal Reserve pursuant to the Applicable Listing Rules unless the accumulated amount of such Legal Reserve equals to the total paid-up capital of the Company;. - (d) to set aside an amount as Special Reserve pursuant to the Applicable Listing Rules and requirements of the Commission; - (e) with respect to the earnings available for distribution (i.e. the net profit after the deduction of the items (a) to (d) above plus any previously undistributed cumulative Retained Earnings), the Board of Directors may present a proposal to distribute to the Shareholders by way of dividends at the annual general meeting for approval pursuant to the Applicable Listing Rules.
+- A. Under the Company's Articles of Incorporation, the Company by ordinary resolution may declare dividends and other distributions on shares in issue and authorize payment of the same out of the funds of the Company lawfully available thereof.
+The Company's dividend policy is based on the future capital expenses and the needs of capital, and dividends can be distributed to shareholders in cash or stock.
+Except for the Applicable Listing Rules, the net profits of the Company for each annual financial year shall be allocated in the following order and proposed by the Board of Directors to the Shareholders in the general meeting for approval: - (a) to make provision of the applicable amount of income tax pursuant to applicable tax laws and regulations; - (b) to set off cumulative losses of previous years (if any); - (c) to set aside ten percent (10%) as Legal Reserve pursuant to the Applicable Listing Rules unless the accumulated amount of such Legal Reserve equals to the total paid-up capital of the Company; - (d) to set aside an amount as Special Reserve pursuant to the Applicable Listing Rules and requirements of the Authority; - (e) with respect to the earnings available for distribution (i.e. the net profit after the deduction of the items (a) to (d) above plus any previously undistributed cumulative Retained Earnings), the Board of Directors may present a proposal to distribute to the Shareholders by way of dividends at the annual general meeting for approval pursuant to the Applicable Listing Rules.
 Dividends may be distributed in the form of cash dividends and/or bonus shares and subject to Cayman Islands law, the amount of dividends shall be at least ten present (10%) of the net profit after the deduction of the items (a) to (d) above.
-Cash dividends shall comprise a minimum of ten percent (10%) and a maximum of one hundred percent (100%) of the total dividends allocated to Shareholders. - B. The Company incurred operating losses for the years ended December 31, 2018 and 2017, and thus had no earnings for distribution. - C. For information on employees' compensation and directors' remuneration, please see Note 6(19).
+Cash dividends shall comprise a minimum of ten percent (10%) and a maximum of one hundred percent (100%) of the total dividends allocated to Shareholders. - B. The Company incurred operating losses for the years ended December 31, 2020 and 2019, and thus had no earnings for distribution.

-(14) Other equity items
+(15) Other equity items

-2019 2018
+2019

-ation
+Currency Transla ition

-At January 1 (\$ 253,975) (\$ 303,523)
+At January 1 (\$ 279,382) (\$ 253,975)

-Currency translation differences - Group (25,407) 49,548
+Currency translation differences - Group (84,656) (25,407)

-At December 31 (\$ 279,382) (\$ 253,975)
+At December 31 (\$ 364,038) (\$ 279,382)

+At December 51 (Ψ 301,030) (# 217,502